gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

 #### Proxy `listener_mode` and Teleport config `V2`:

 Teleport `v2` configuration will change default behavior when the listener's addresses are not provided.
-The current implementation uses default settings if the listener's addresses are not provided.
-In order to disable listeners, the `v2` proxy configuration will be introduced. `v2` settings will change legacy behavior and by default, if listener addresses are not provided proxy won't fall back to default allowing for disabling proxy services:
+The current implementation uses default port values if addresses are not specified.
+To provide ability for disable listeners, the `v2` proxy configuration will be introduced. `v2` settings will change legacy behavior and by default, if service listener address is not provided proxy won't fall back to default allowing for disabling proxy services:

 ```yaml
 version: v2